karatelabs/karate/karate-netty/README.md

 Refer to this example: [`server.feature`](src/test/java/com/intuit/karate/netty/server.feature).

-# Response
+# Response Building
 Shaping the HTTP response is very easy - you just set a bunch of variables.
 This is surprisingly effective, and gives you the flexibility to perform multiple steps as part of request processing.
 You don't need to build the whole response and "return" it on the last line.
+And the order of what you define does not matter.

 ## `responseStatus`
-This defaults to `200` for convenience.
+The HTTP response code.
+This defaults to `200` for convenience, so you don't need to set it at all for "happy path" cases.
 Here's an example of conditionally setting a `404`:

 ```cucumber
 Scenario: pathMatches('/v1/cats/{id}') && methodIs('get')